-The key direct institutional partners for the Foundation on the Mount Elgon Elephant Project and cultural heritage research are the East African Wild Life Society and National Museums of Kenya.
+The key direct institutional partners for the Foundation for the Mount Elgon Elephant Project (MEEP) and cultural heritage research are the East African Wild Life Society and National Museums of Kenya.
 Both programmes involve working with Kenya Wildlife Service and Kenya Forest Service.

 East African Wild Life Society